TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-mongodbmigration.md

 ### **Updating MongoDB 3.2 to 3.6+**

+**Important:**
+Although 3.6+ is generally compatible with 3.2, we recommend that you provision a new account through the portal for the purpose of trying out the MongoDB server version 3.6+  with your application on a dev or qa instance, before updating the account backing any production workload.

-For existing accounts, navigate to the **Settings** > **Features** area of your Cosmos DB Mongo account.
+1. For existing accounts, navigate to the **Settings** > **Features** area of your Cosmos DB Mongo account.
 The option, Upgrade to Mongo server (version number), should be visible.
-- Option not visible: If this option does not appear for your account, file a support ticket request.
+(If this option does not appear for your account, file a support ticket request.)

-- Option is visible: If the option is enabled for you, click **Enable** to start the update.
+2. Select **Enable** to start the update.
    The update status will show as **Pending** in the features list for up to 15min.
 When the update has completed, the account will show new connection strings in the portal with `<!--$GlobalDatabaseAccountName-->[GlobalDatabaseAccountName]<!--/$GlobalDatabaseAccountName-->.mongo.cosmos.azure.com`.

 **Note:** What appears in the portal might differ if your account is in a Sovereign, Government, or Restricted Azure cloud.

-**Important Note:** Although 3.6+ is generally compatible with 3.2, we recommend that a customer provisions a new account through the portal and selects the MongoDB server version 3.6+ to try it out with their application on a dev or qa instance, before considering updating the account backing any production workload.

 ### **Connecting to 3.6+ after migration**